}

 🟡 Yellow Level (Medium Intensity)

-• Strategies: Writing in a journal, practicing Mindfulness, verbalize feelings to someone you trust, carry out manual activities.
+• Strategies: Write in a diary, practice Mindfulness, verbalize feelings to someone you trust, perform manual activities.

 🔴 Red Level (High Intensity)

-• Strategies: Change environment, avoid responding to messages/emails at the moment, practicing diaphragmatic breathing, or physical exercise to release accumulated tension.
+• Strategies: Change environment, avoid responding to messages/emails at the moment, practice diaphragmatic breathing or physical exercises to release accumulated tension.

 Identifying emotional intensity makes it easier to choose the best strategy to calm down before acting impulsively.